laneslexicon/lexicon_documentation/docs/lane/preface.md

 IV.—*Indications of Authorities*

-From all these authorities I have drawn throught the medium of the Táj el-'Aroos or the Lisán el-'Arab, except those distinguished by the mark ‡, which denotes those whence I have always drawn immediately: from many of them I have also drawn through the medium of some other lexicon than those two above named: and from those distinguished by the mark † I have often, or generally, drawn immediately.
+From all these authorities I have drawn through the medium of the Táj el-'Aroos or the Lisán el-'Arab, except those distinguished by the mark ‡, which denotes those whence I have always drawn immediately: from many of them I have also drawn through the medium of some other lexicon than those two above named: and from those distinguished by the mark † I have often, or generally, drawn immediately.
 What is meant by an asterisk placed after any indication of an authority in my lexicon has been explained in page xxvi.

 <table>